jsdelivr/globalping-mcp-server/README.md

 The Globalping MCP Server implements the [Model Context Protocol (MCP)](https://modelcontextprotocol.io), allowing AI models like OpenAI's GPT and Anthropic's Claude to interact with Globalping's network measurement capabilities through natural language.

-It also supports oAuth authentication, which offers a secure way to interact with our API and benefits from higher rate limits associated with your account.
+It also supports two authentication methods: OAuth and API token authentication.
+Both methods offer a secure way to interact with our API and provide higher rate limits associated with your account.

 ### Key Features